petrica/step-s3push/README.md

 # s3sync

-Synchronize a directory to a s3 bucket.
-It makes the bucket identical to the `source-dir`.
-Note that this means that remote files that are not in the `source-dir` are deleted.
-The synchronized files will get an public access level.
+Push a directory recursively to a s3 bucket.
+The pushed files will get an public access level.

 It is recommended that you use application and deployment variables in wercker, so you don't include any private keys in your code.